Prepare for success with IELTS, one of the world’s most trusted English language tests.

-Study the test format to make sure that you know what to expect.
+- Study the test format to make sure you know what to expect.

-Download the new IELTS Prep App and prepare for the test
+- Download the new IELTS Prep App which includes practice tests, tips and quizzes.

-Register for Road to IELTS, the online IELTS preparation course designed by the British Council.
+- Take Road to IELTS, the comprehensive e-course designed by the British Council.

-Practise with the British Council's IELTS online preparation resources, available free when you book your test with the British Council.
+- Practise with IELTS online preparation resources, available free when you book your test with the British Council.